bentleyjensen/bentleyjensen.github.io/README.md

 1. This result is then pasted into `css/styles.production.css`
 1. Add this to the top of the production css: `/* stylelint-disable */`
 1. Commit both files changes

+# Notes
+* Free icons provided by worldvectorlogo.com and iconfinder.com